MicrosoftDocs/dynamics-365-customer-engagement/ce/project-service/project-creating.md

 ## Task attributes

-A task’s name informs the description of work that needs to be completed.
+A task’s name describes the work that needs to be completed.
 In PSA, the attributes associated to a task describe the schedule of the task and its staffing requirements.

 > ![Creating a schedule](media/project-2.png)